Jeong-Min-Cho/Jeong-Min-Cho.github.io/_posts/2024-06-23-leetcode-problem-remove-elements.md

 _Remove Element Problem Description_

 ```
 Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
-The relative order of the elements may be changed.
+The order of the elements may be changed.
+Then return the number of elements in nums which are not equal to val.

-Since it is impossible to change the length of the array in some languages, you must instead have the result be placed in the first part of the array nums.
-More formally, if there are k elements after removing the duplicates, then the first k elements of nums should hold the final result.
-It does not matter what you leave beyond the first k elements.
+Consider the number of elements in nums which are not equal to val be k, to get accepted, you need to do the following things:

-Return k after placing the final result in the first k slots of nums.
+* Change the array nums such that the first k elements of nums contain the elements which are not equal to val.
+The remaining elements of nums are not important as well as the size of nums.

-Do not allocate extra space for another array.
-You must do this by modifying the input array in-place with O(1) extra memory.
+* Return k.
 ```

 The Remove Element problem is a fundamental problem that helps understand the concepts of in-place array manipulation and efficient space usage.